cleaner-bot/website/mkdocs/legal/privacy.md

 Our data protection information may also contain further information on the storage and deletion of data, which have priority for the respective processing.

+-   **Messages**:
--   **Messages**: Generally messages are only kept for a minute but in special cases can be stored for up to 10 minutes. (anonymized messages may be kept for longer)
+    Generally messages are only kept for a minute but in special cases can be stored for up to 10 minutes. (anonymized messages may be kept for longer)
+    We offer storage of logs on our servers, in which case messages deleted by The Cleaner may be kept until the logs are removed from ours servers.

 ## Change and update of this privacy policy